Akashkattil/DevOps-Projects/Project_1-WordPress Deployment with NFS and MySQL Configuration/Step 1 Configure Web add db server.md

 Partitions will be aligned on 2048-sector boundaries Total free space is 2014 sectors (1007.0 KiB)

 Number  Start (sector)   End (sector)  Size     Code  Name 1        2048      20971486  10.0 GiB   8E00  Linux LVM

 Command (? for help): w

 Final checks complete.
 About to write GPT data.
 THIS WILL OVERWRITE EXISTING PARTITIONS!!

-Do you want to proceed?
+Do we want to proceed?
 (Y/N): yes
 OK; writing new GUID partition table (GPT) to /dev/xvdf.
 The operation has completed successfully.
-Now,  your changes has been configured succesfuly, exit out of the gdisk console and do the same for the remaining disks.
+Now,   changes has been configured succesfuly, exit out of the gdisk console and do the same for the remaining disks.
 ```

 5, Use lsblk utility to view the newly configured partition on each of the 3 disks.